OpenSciViz/cloud/README.md

 9. Start the mysqld and source cs_mysql.sh: ". ./bash/cs_mysql.sh"

-10. The yum/rpm management post-install indicates one should manually run: /usr/bin/cloudstack-setup-management
+10. The yum/rpm management post-install indicates one should manually run:

-  * The above script creates and inits the mysql "cloud" db and db-account, and overwrites
+  * /usr/bin/cloudstack-setup-management -- creates and inits the mysql "cloud" db and db-account, and overwrites /etc/cloudstack/management/db.properties
-    + /etc/cloudstack/management/db.properties

   * The above also inserts some cloudstack iptables rules and performs iptables-save, overwriting /etc/sysconfig/iptables

+  * service cloudstack-management status -- indicates the above script has started the daemon.
+It may be a bit premature, so stop the daemon and preceed with a few other config. activities ...

 11. The newly created iptables file lacks all annotations/comments; these should be merged into the new file from the backup.

 12. Our cs_mysql.sh bash script defines some convenient bash functions (dbinfo, drop_db, dump_db, etc.) run:

-  * init_db

-13. Init_db ensures there is a mysql cloud db-account, and /etc/cloudstack/management/db.properties contains the proper db-account and passwords.
+  * init_db -- ensures there is a mysql cloud db-account, and /etc/cloudstack/management/db.properties contains the proper db-account and passwords.

-  Note if one wishes to re-do the initial DB configuration, simply stop the management-server and re-init the DB via:
+13. Note if one wishes to re-do the initial DB configuration, simply stop the management-server and re-init the DB via:

   * service cloudstack-managegment stop